SeanKilleen/seankilleen.github.io/_posts/2022-10-03-analyzing-va-townhall-comments.md

 ## Step 7: A SQL-ing we go!

 * I open Azure Data Studio -- I've come to really enjoy it as a quick SQL GUI.
 * I log into `localhost`, with SQL Server authentication.
-I use the `sa` username and the password we specified.
+I use the `sa` username and the password we specified in the docker command above.
   * (Obviously not production worthy, but it works for this.)
 * I create the table: